Troubleshooting Persisting Cursor

 enable_persisting_cursor: true

-Alternatively, you can configure a persisting cursor at the fleet level in the agent settings section.
+Alternatively, you can configure a persisting cursor at the pipeline level in the agent settings section.
 This means all inputs that tail a log file will benefit from a persisting cursor.
 This option also gives you control over additional settings:

 settings: